Surgical Procedures: Breast Reconstruction

 Why do you need to do tissue expansion?

-Placing implants after mastectomy is very different than putting in implants for cosmetic augmentation.
+Placing implants after mastectomy is quite different than putting in implants for cosmetic augmentation.
 When women have an augmentation, their skin and breast tissue are left intact.
 These healthy tissues are better able to stretch to accommodate and cushion the breast implant.
 After a mastectomy, your breast skin is very thin.
-The breast surgeon needs to make sure that all breast tissue is removed and in order to do this you are left with a very thin layer of breast skin.
-This breast skin may not be able to stretch in the way it needs to in order to accommodate an implant.
-This is why often implants are a 2 stage process so the expander can slowly and gently stretch the tissues and muscle.
-Sometimes the expansion process can be eliminates and the implant placed at the time of the mastectomy.
-This is called direct to implant reconstruction.
-Your surgeon will help you determine if which surgery is best for you.
+The breast surgeon needs to make sure that all breast tissue is removed, and to do this you are left with a very thin layer of breast skin.
+This breast skin may not be able to stretch in the way it needs to accommodate an implant.
+This is why often implants are a 2-stage process so the expander can slowly and gently stretch the tissues and muscle.
+In some cases, although not routinely performed, the implant may be placed at the time of the mastectomy.
+This is called “direct to implant reconstruction” allowing to skip the expansion process altogether.
+Your surgeon will help you determine if this is a practical option.

 I may need chemotherapy.
 Can I still have implants?

-Women who need post mastectomy chemotherapy are still candidates for implants.
+Women who will undergo chemotherapy after their surgery are still candidates for implants.
 Surgery dates can be changed based on the schedule for your chemotherapy.
-For example, we will postpone your second stage surgery (to remove the tissue expanders and place the implants) until you are a safe period of time from your last chemotherapy.
-This time period can vary from 4 weeks to several months and will be determined by your surgeon and medical oncologist.
-This gives your body the necessary time to recover.
-Women undergoing chemotherapy may also take longer to heal their incisions.
-This is normal and expected.
+For example, you may postpone your second-stage surgery (to remove the tissue expanders and place the implants) until you are considered healthy after your last chemotherapy infusion.
+This timing can vary from 4 weeks to several months and will be determined by your surgeon and medical oncologist.
+This gives your body the necessary time to recover and to avoid potential risks of surgery.

 I may need (or have already had) radiation to my breast area.
 Can I still have implants?

-Radiation and the impact on implants is something that needs to be discussed carefully with your surgeon.
-It is true that women who have implants and radiation can be at higher risk for multiple complications, such as capsular contracture, infection, and wound healing issues.
-However, the timing of the radiation and implant surgery, as well as the type and size of implant, can be adjusted to help minimize this risk.
+Radiation and the impact on implants must be discussed carefully with your surgeon.
+It is true that women who have implants and radiation can be at higher risk for complications, such as capsular contracture, infection, and wound healing issues.
+However, the timing of the radiation and implant surgery, the type of surgery being performed, and the implant size may be adjusted to help minimize this risk.

 I keep hearing about TRAM flap reconstruction.
 What is this all about?

-There are 2 other special flaps that can be taken from the abdomen called the DIEP or SIEA flap, that also require suturing the blood vessels together.
+There are 2 other special flaps that can be taken from the abdomen called the DIEP or SIEA flap, that also requires suturing the blood vessels together.
 These flaps take NO muscle from your abdomen.
+These types of free TRAM flaps require more skill and surgical expertise by a trained microsurgeon.

 Why do people choose this type of breast reconstruction?
 Doesn’t it take longer to recover from than implant surgery?

 It is true that breast reconstruction using a free flap requires longer recovery compared to implant reconstruction.
-The hospital stay is 3-4 nights with 6-8 weeks recovery with restrictions.
-However there are many advantages to this type of breast reconstruction.
+The hospital stay is 3-4 nights with a 6-8 week recovery including activity and lifting restrictions.
+However, there are many advantages to this type of breast reconstruction.
 Below is a brief summary of advantages and disadvantages.
-However, you will need to speak to your surgeon to decide the best type of reconstruction for you.
+You will need to speak to your surgeon to decide what reconstruction option is best for you.

 Advantages of a free flap breast reconstruction: